TheVikta/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions
 The script adds execute permission to the owner and group owner, and read permissions to other users, to the file hello

+7-everybody
+The script adds execution permissions to the owner, group owner and other users, to the file hello